 This village is famous for two things.
 It’s lots of churches; small town but with 20(!) white-washed churches.
 The other thing is the Perantinos Sculpture Museum.

 Nikos Perantinos was a famous sculpture in Greece.
 The Museum is housed in a beautiful, neoclassical building with five large halls exhibiting his sculptures.

 Day Trips from Paros

-Some of the most popular Cycladic islands are really close to Paros.
+Some of the most famous Cycladic islands are close to Paros.
 Jump in a ferry for:

 - Antiparos (10 mins): Tom Hanks and his Greek wife have a house here and visit often.